Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 AWS Network Load Balancer configuration:

-After deployment completes, the network load balancer used by the Active-Active deployment will be configured to perform a health check on the firewall nodes using port TCP 4444.
+After deployment is complete, the network load balancer used by the Active-Active deployment will be configured to perform a health check on the firewall nodes using port TCP 4444.

-Since this port is part of the management port range affected by the Trusted Network security group, health checks are expected to fail due to the load balancer not being a part of said trusted network range.
+Since this port is part of the management port range affected by the Trusted Network security group, health checks are expected to fail because the load balancer is not part of said trusted network range.

 This is intentional as it avoids exposing the management ports or the load balancers to unintended traffic.

-For example, if the WAF (Web Application Firewall) feature is being used to accept traffic on port TCP 443, we recommend setting the load balancer's health checks to use the same port.
-This ensures service delivery capabilities and health check status are aligned, making sure that failed firewall nodes are removed from service automatically.
+For example, if the WAF (Web Application Firewall) feature is used to accept traffic on port TCP 443, we recommend setting the load balancer's health checks to use the same port.
+This ensures that service delivery capabilities and health check status are aligned, and failed firewall nodes are automatically removed from service.

 DNAT considerations for AA deployment

-For the AA (Active-Active) scenario you will need to apply source NAT(MASQ) to inbound traffic for any DNAT rule that allows traffic from the WAN zone into the environment.
+For the AA (Active-Active) scenario, you must apply source NAT(MASQ) to inbound traffic for any DNAT rule allowing traffic from the WAN zone into the environment.
 This enables the TGW to route traffic back to the correct Sophos Firewall instead of balancing the request over all available nodes, preventing asymmetric routing.

-DNAT rule can be created from Sophos Central Firewall group so that it will be automatically pushed to both the firewall nodes.
+DNAT rule can be created from the Sophos Central Firewall group and automatically pushed to both firewall nodes.

-For the demonstration purposes, we will create a DNAT rule to open RDP port 3389 as follows:
+For the demonstration purposes, we’ll create a DNAT rule to open RDP port 3389 as follows:

-1. Login to your Sophos Central account and then navigate to My Products > Firewall management > Firewalls and you will see both the firewall nodes under the Ungrouped section.
+1. log in to your Sophos Central account and then go to to My Products > Firewall management > Firewalls, and you’ll see both the firewall nodes under the Ungrouped section.

-2. Click on Create New Group button, enter the name of the firewall group, select Use Sophos default template, and then select both the firewall nodes from the Available Firewalls column and add it into the Assigned Firewalls column.
+2. Click on the Create New Group button, enter the name of the firewall group, select Use Sophos default template, and then select both the firewall nodes from the Available Firewalls column and add them to the Assigned Firewalls column.

-Ensure that Skip full sync tick mark is enabled for both the firewall nodes and hit the Save button.
+Ensure that the Skip full sync tick mark is turned on for both the firewall nodes and hit the Save button.

-3. Now it’ll show both the firewall nodes placed under the new group.
-Click on the ellipsis icon at the right side of the group and click Manage Policy.
+3. Now, it’ll show both the firewall nodes placed under the new group.
+Click the ellipsis icon at the right side of the group and click Manage Policy.

 4. This will open a new web browser tab and show the group policy configuration page.
-Navigate to Hosts and Services > IP Host and click Add button.
+Go to to Hosts and Services > IP Host and click the Add button.

-Create a new IP Host object with the Type selected as IP List and enter the private IP address of PortB of both the firewall nodes separated by ‘,’ and hit the Save button.
+Create a new IP Host object with the Type selected as IP List.
+Enter the private IP address of PortB of both firewall nodes separated by ‘,’ and hit the Save button.

-5. Now navigate to Rules and policies > Firewall rules and click on Add Firewall Rule > New firewall rule option.
+5. Now go to Rules and Policies> Firewall rules and click Add Firewall Rule > New Firewall rule option.

-Enter the name of the firewall rule, Rule Position as Top, Action as Accept, logging option enabled,
+Enter the name of the firewall rule, Rule Position as Top, Action as Accept, logging option turned on,

 Source zones as WAN, Source networks as Any,

-Destination zones as VPN, Destination networks as newly created IP host object, Services as RDP configured for Port 3389 and then hit the Save button.
+Destination zoneare VPNs, destination networks are newly created IP host objects, and services are used as RDPs configured for Port 3389.
+Then, hit the Save button.

-6. Navigate to Rules and policies > NAT rules and click on Add NAT rule > New NAT rule.
+6. Navigate to Rules and Policies> NAT rules and click Add NAT rule > New NAT rule.

 Enter the name of the NAT rule, Rule Position as Top, Action as Accept,

-Inbound interface and Outbound interface can be kept as Any and then hit the Save button.
+Inbound and Outbound interfaces can be kept as Any, and then hit the Save button.

-With this configuration in place, both the firewalls will have one firewall rule and one NAT rule that will allow RDP traffic from internet to be forwarded to the TGW and the source IP of that traffic will be Source NATed with PortB private IP, to avoid asymmetric routing.
+With this configuration in place, both the firewalls will have one firewall rule and one NAT rule that will allow RDP traffic from the internet to be forwarded to the TGW.
+The source IP of that traffic will be Source NATed with PortB private IP to avoid asymmetric routing.

 East-West routing considerations for AA deployment

-As also mentioned in the introduction discussing the models, east-west traffic requires additional provisions - similar to the DNAT considerations discussed above.
+As mentioned in the introduction discussing the models, east-west traffic requires additional provisions - similar to the abovementioned DNAT considerations.

 This is needed as the TGW uses the state-unaware BGP Equal Cost Multi-Pathing (ECMP) algorithm to distribute traffic over the available firewall nodes, which could cause asynchronous routing scenarios in which return traffic can't be guaranteed to return to the firewall node that processed the outgoing traffic, resulting in broken TCP sessions.

-Since most companies do not want to apply source NAT (or any NAT for that matter) on traffic flowing between internal sources, you will need to enable BGP path prepending on the Sophos firewall 02 node to raise its path cost.
+Since most companies don’t want to apply source NAT (or any NAT for that matter) on traffic flowing between internal sources, you will need to enable BGP path prepending on the Sophos firewall 02 node to raise its path cost.

 This causes the TGW to no longer populate both firewall nodes as viable next-hop targets into the propagated route tables, preferring to only populate the one with the lowest path cost, which ultimately enables the firewall nodes to act as an Active-Active pair for inbound and outbound north-south traffic, while operating like an active-passive HA setup for east-west traffic.